mpkrass7/YoutubeForecastMaker/README.md

 4. Go into this folder, then `conf/local/credentials.yml`
    - Fill in your datarobot and OpenAI credentials
-   - Note: Don't input the credentials from your notebook.
+   - Note: Notebook environment API keys are automatically recycled.
+It is recommended to use a DataRobot API Token from developer tools rather than from the notebook environment.

 5. Navigate to `conf/base/parameters.yml`
    - Add in the cities along with the weather features you want to collect